raystack/frontier/docs/docs/introduction.md

 - **Role-Based-Access-Control(RBAC)**: Shield follows the RBAC model, which means you can assign roles to users, groups, or service accounts.
 This simplifies access management by providing predefined roles with specific permissions, reducing the need for manual permission assignments.

-- **Fine-Grained-Access-Control(FGAC)**: In addition, to RBAC, Shield provides granular control over resource permissions, allowing you to define access at a very detailed level.
-You can grant or revoke permissions for the project, folder, or individual resources.
-Using both these Access Control mechanism helps to imporve the security of your organization by reducing the risk of unauthorized access to your resources.<br/><br/> One can use RBAC to assign roles to principals, that give them access to certain applications.
-For example, you can create a role called "Team Leader" that gives users access to the application.You could then use FGAC to give users specific permissions within those applications.
-For example, you could give some Team Leader A, the permission to create and edit orders, but not the permission to view customer reports.
-While another Team Leader B, can have permissions to read them as well.

 - **Resource Management**: Shield provides API to create and manage organizations/projects.
 Admins can create projects and groups within organizations.
 In addition, group admins can manage groups, add-remove members to the groups, and assign roles to these principals.
 Using Shield, admins can define policies which bind roles to the underlying resources.

-- **Reverse Proxy**: Shield can also restrict access to the proxy api to the users as per attributes and policies.

 ## Using Shield